top of page

 Strict data contracts assume that data consumers can only access structured, controlled data pipelines.
 But that’s not how real-world data works.

-Instead of improving data quality, contracts could drive more fragmentation and less governance—the exact opposite of their intent.
+Instead of improving data quality, contracts could drive more fragmentation and less governance, which is the exact opposite of their intent.

 Proponents argue that data contracts improve data quality.
 But contracts alone don’t solve the real issue: data quality is an ongoing process, not a one-time agreement.